MicrosoftDocs/visualstudio-docs/connected-environment/common/vsce-init.md

-## Initialize Code for Docker and Kubernetes Development
+## Initialize code for Docker and Kubernetes development
 So far, we have a basic web app that can run locally - we'll now containerize it by creating assets that define the app's container and how it will deploy to Kubernetes.
 This is easy to do with Connected Environment:

 1. Launch VS Code and open the `webfrontend` folder.
 (You can ignore any default prompts to add debug assets or restore the project.)